FaraC-scripts/Toolbox/README.md

 Your request __can be edited here__, but the rest of the input should not be modified.

-Many tools create an output that is __not visible to the AI__.
-You can always tell by the following line at the bottom of a tool output:
+Many tools create an output that is __not visible to the AI by default__.
+You can always tell by the following line at the top of a tool output:

-> Will the AI see this output?
+> 👁️‍🗨️ Visible to AI?
 (Y/N): N

 If you want that output to be __part of the context__ and visible to the AI, change the __N__ to a __Y__.

-This will __treat the output as an aside__, modifying it so that the AI sees something like this:
+__Visible tool outputs will be treated as an aside__, modifying it so that the AI sees something like this:

 > \---
 >